Hypfer/Valetudo/viomi_instructions.md

 Current state of viomi support:

 *   Reading basic status properties work, cloud & local connection work.
-*   Map upload is very experimental, fragile and incomplete.
+*   Map upload is still experimental.
+Failed attempts to parse maps are stored in `/tmp`.
+    If you encounter such an instance, please file a bug and share the map file.
-*   None of the UI actions work at this point.
-As end users you probably don't want to use this yet.
+*   Only some of the UI actions work at this point:
+    *   Start cleaning
+    *   Return to base
+    *   Point cleaning (marker icon on the map)

+As end users it's still early to use this, but it already adds value.

 ## Remaining Items (TODOs)